 Use automated email flows to be more helpful

-Online consumers are forgetful and get easily distracted.
-Sometimes you need to gently guide them through the funnel by sending instructions at each step.
+When shopping online, people can be forgetful.
+It’s a good practice to guide them through the funnel by sending instructions at each step.

 But you don’t need to do anything manually.
-Automated email flows are perfect for this task.
+Automated email campaigns are perfect for this task.

 Here is a bare minimum you should consider using: